 As many schools have made the shift to 1:1 technology — where every student has access to his or her own device — teachers are finding that collaboration can take many forms.
 Tools like Google Drive make it easy for students to talk to one another in shared documents when all students have their own screen.
 However, technology provides opportunities for collaboration in 1:1 environments as well.
 One of my favorite examples this year has been Kahoot!, which lets students answer questions posed by a teacher straight from their device.
-It requires students to look up at the big screen in their classroom and brings the whole class together even when students are on individual devices.
+It requires students to look up at the big screen in their classroom.
+At the same time it brings the whole class together even when students are on individual devices.

 Using Tech to Stay Social

-In 2015, teachers have continued to use technology for connecting with other educators to share ideas and grow in their professional practice.
+In 2015, teachers have continued to use technology for connecting with other educators.
+This happens so they can share ideas and grow in their professional practice.
 In addition to Facebook groups and Twitter chats, teachers are creating groups on Voxer to stay in touch with like-minded educators whom they’ve met at conferences or through other social networks.
 Voxer is an app similar to a walkie-talkie that lets users form groups and send audio, image, and text messages to one another.
 Participate Learning is a new site this year that also lets teachers come together with a common goal.
 Educators can make collections of their favorite resources and collaborate with other teachers.

-As we continue to think about technology in education, it’s important to take a moment of reflection about what has been popular this year.
-We can step back and examine what’s working, where we’d like to see more progress and innovation, and what we’re dreaming for the future.
+As we continue to think about technology in education, it’s important to take a moment of reflection.
+It’s the perfect time to examine what has been popular this year.
+We can step back and examine what’s working.
+And we can think about where we’d like to see more progress and innovation.
+As well as what we’re dreaming for the future.
 What is on your wish list for 2016?
 Add your thoughts to the comments section below.

 This was originally posted on Edutopia – view the original

 Ready to make this the best year yet?

 Sign up for my weekly newsletter and periodic special messages...

 and you'll get INSTANT access to my special guide: